 When you set up your child's first bank account, involve them in the experience (if they're old enough).

 Make sure your child understands that the bank is keeping their money safe until they’re ready to use it.
 Demonstrate this by showing them how to check their account balance – encourage them to do this regularly.

-Depending on your child’s level of understanding, you may also want to introduce the concept of the bank paying interest.
-That the more they save, the more interest they will earn.
+Depending on your child’s level of understanding, you may also want to introduce the concept of the bank paying interest, explaining the more they save, the more interest they will earn.